20 years and 4 project planning times

 By early 2019, the pre-feasibility study results of the consulting consortium were submitted to the Government by the Ministry of Transport.

 Accordingly, the Hanoi - Ho Chi Minh City high-speed railway will be 1,545km long, 1,435mm gauge, electrified, passing through 20 provinces and cities with 23 stations.
-The designed train speed is 350km/h, operating speed is 320km/h, focusing on carrying passengers and light goods.
+The designed train speed is 350km/h, the operating speed is 320km/h, focusing on carrying passengers and light goods.

 According to the proposed plan of the appraisal consultant, the investment estimate increased to 61.67 billion USD, the total number of stations along the route was also proposed to increase to 50 stations.

-With many disagreements between the pre-feasibility report preparer and the appraiser, the project reached a deadlock.
+With many disagreements between the pre-feasibility report preparer and the reviewer, the project reached a deadlock.
 As a result, the research report was returned to the consulting consortium Tedi – Tricc – Tedi South for acceptance, explanation and completion.

 Agree to build North-South high-speed railway with speed of 350 km/h

-This conclusion clearly states that by 2025, we must strive to approve the investment policy for the North-South high-speed railway; start construction of priority sections in the 2026-2030 period, including Hanoi - Vinh; Ho Chi Minh City - Nha Trang.
+This conclusion clearly states that by 2025, we must strive to approve the investment policy for the North-South high-speed railway; start construction on priority sections in the 2026-2030 period, including Hanoi - Vinh; Ho Chi Minh City - Nha Trang.
 By 2035, the entire project must be completed.

 In the meeting on July 11, 2024, Prime Minister Pham Minh Chinh requested to study and select a design speed of about 350km/h; mainly for passenger transport, combined with fast freight transport and serving national defense and security when needed.

 The revised report still determined the design speed to be 350km/h.
-However, the function was adjusted from “private passenger train operation” to “passenger transport, defense and security services, and cargo transport when necessary”.
+However, the function was adjusted from “private passenger train operation” to “passenger transport, defense and security services and cargo transport when necessary”.

 According to the Ministry of Transport, the general goal of building a high-speed railway is to meet transportation needs, contribute to restructuring the transportation market share on the North-South corridor in an optimal and sustainable manner, create the premise and driving force for socio-economic development, and ensure national defense and security.
 Regarding specific goals, strive to approve the investment policy before 2025; clear the site and start construction before 2030; complete the entire route before 2045.